jrs-innovation-center/CODEcampAS/6-journal/list.md

 const div = content => h('div', content)
 ```

-by creating these alias methods our view can event look nicer:
+By creating these alias methods we can simplify our code:

 ```
 article([